-In addition to, and alongside of, making important discoveries in somatosensory neurobiology, I am also keen on high-level mentorship towards the scientists I train, directly or indirectly.
-In this vein, I aspire to be the kind of scientist-mentor that Drs.
+In addition to, and alongside of, making important discoveries in somatosensory neurobiology, Ishmail is also keen on high-level mentorship towards the scientists he trains, directly or indirectly.
+In this vein, he aspires to be the kind of scientist-mentor that Drs.
 Mikey Nusbaum and Ben Barres have become renowned for (ie. top-notch investigators AND top-notch mentors).
-On this webpage, I will share documents and articles generated by me, or others, that highlights my views on good mentorship.
-Feel free to use, modify, or share comments with me, on any of the documents below that I have generated.
+On this webpage, he will share documents and articles generated by him, or others, that highlights his views on good mentorship.
+Feel free to use or modify any of the documents below that he has generated.

 Here is an article written by Ben Barres entitled How to Pick a Graduate Advisor to help graduate students decide on choosing the best lab to join for graduate school or postdoc.
 Students please don’t hesitate - you neglect to read Ben’s advice at your own peril.